ReinhardNzomo/simple_shell/README.md

 ======================

 -   By Julien Barbier
--   Project to be done in teams of 2 people (your team: Jack Mutembete, Reinhard Nzomo)
+-   Project to be done in teams of 2 people (your team: Jack Mtembete, Reinhard Nzomo)

 Concepts
 --------